What Situations Require Tyre Pressure Sensor Programming?

 How long does it take to programme tyre pressure sensors?

-Depending on the type of sensor and the specification of the car model, it can take 20-30 minutes to program the sensors.
+Depending on the type of sensor and the specification of the car model, it can take 20–30 minutes to programme the sensors.
 However, if additional system diagnostics are required, the process can take longer.

 -